Soo Line 1003: Revenue service

 The locomotive was built in 1913 by the American Locomotive Company (ALCO) as a L-1 class 2-8-2 “Mikado” type steam locomotive.
 A very efficient locomotive design, the design enabled the L-1 class to pull passenger and freight trains.
 In November 1941, some major repairs and replacement parts were carried out on the locomotive.
 A larger sandbox was installed, the wooden pilot was swapped out with a new boiler tube steel pilot, and the wood and canvas roof was swapped out for steel and the cab became bigger.

-The last improvement was that a feed water heater was installed and the superheater itself was replaced with a Elesco type A. No. 1003 was used by the Soo Line mostly to pull freight trains until retirement in August 1959, when it went into serviceable storage in Gladstone, Michigan as part of the railroad's strategic reserve.
-The strategic reserve is the main reason why the No. 1003 was not cut up for scrap.
+The last improvement was that a feed water heater was installed and the superheater itself was replaced with a Elesco type A. No. 1003 was used by the Soo Line mostly to pull freight trains until 1954, when it was placed into standby service at the Gladstone, Michigan roundhouse as part of the railroad's strategic reserve.
+No. 1003 was retired from revenue service in August 1959 and put in to storage.

 On December 30, 1959, the railroad donated the locomotive to the city of Superior, Wisconsin where it was put on public display.
-In the mid 1970s, Superior Shortline Steam Railroad Ltd. was organized to restore the locomotive to operation.
-However, the plan of restoring the locomotive to operating condition never came to fruition.
+In the mid 1970s, Superior Shortline Steam Railroad Ltd. was organized to restore the locomotive to operation, however, the plan of restoring the locomotive to operating condition never came to fruition.